 Talk with your loved one about his or her final wishes.
 Do they have a will or special instructions regarding their estate?
 Do they have specific wishes for their burial services?
 These are difficult conversations to have, but both you and your loved one will appreciate the peace of mind, knowing that plans for their future are in place.

-Providing care for someone can have a substantial effect on your own personal well-being.
+Caregiving for a loved one can have a substantial effect on your own personal well-being.
 If you’re finding that your quality of life is diminished as a result of your duties, consider enlisting the help of a certified home health aide or professional caregiver.
 This will allow you time to recharge, both physically and emotionally.
 You want to be there for your loved one, but in order to do that, you need to care for yourself as well.